It seems like barely a day goes by without a new Canon rumor.

-Canon 7D Mark II rumours
+Canon 7D Mark II rumors

-With the announcement of the Canon 70D out of the way, a good portion of focus has now shifted to another old-timer in Canon's range.
+With the announcement of the Canon 70D out of the way, a good portion of focus has shifted to another old-timer in Canon's range.

 The Canon 7D has been around for over four years now - an absolute age in camera terms.
 Many photographers are keen to upgrade the model which sits at the very top of the enthusiast line-up - although admittedly some of those customers are likely to be drawn towards the full-frame 6D.